David Lammy: London mayoral candidate

 On 4 September 2014, Lammy announced his intention to seek the Labour nomination for the 2016 mayoral election.
-In the London Labour Party's selection process, he secured 9.4% of first preference votes and was fourth overall, behind Sadiq Khan, Tessa Jowell, and Diane Abbott.
+In the London Labour Party's selection process, he secured 9.4% of first preference votes and was fourth overall, behind Sadiq Khan, Tessa Jowell and Diane Abbott.

 In March 2016, he was fined £5,000 for instigating 35,629 automatic phone calls urging people to back his mayoral campaign without gaining permission to contact the party members concerned.
-Lammy apologised "unreservedly" for breach of the Privacy and Electronic Communication Regulations.
+Lammy apologised "unreservedly" for breach of the Privacy and Electronic Communications (EC Directive) Regulations 2003.
 It was the first time a politician had been fined for authorising nuisance calls.